Equine Science

 Genetics

 You’ll study techniques in shortlisting procedures for competition purposes, taking into consideration breed societies, including how and why they differ.
-You’ll take a close look at chromosomal and genetic abnormalities in order to minimise the development of inherited defects, while analysing research.
+You’ll take a close look at chromosomal and genetic abnormalities in order to minimise the development of inherited defects, while also analysing research.

 On completion of this module, you’ll have gained the skills to complement careers within breeding, whether as stud managers, bloodstock agents, or pedigree researchers.